minhthong582000/postgres-pgadmin-docker-compose/README.md

 -   On Docker for Linux:

-Run pgAdmin with the host mode.
+Run pgAdmin with the host mode by changing docker-compose configuration to:

-Change docker-compose configuration:

 > docker-compose.yaml